anutron/behavior/Docs/Behavior.md

 ### Options

-* breakOnErrors - (*boolean*) By default errors thrown by filters are caught; the onError event is fired.
+* breakOnErrors - (*boolean*) By default, errors thrown by filters are caught; the onError event is fired.
 Set this to `true` to NOT catch these errors to allow them to be handled by the browser.
 * container - (*element*; optional) The DOM element (or its ID) that contains all the applied behavior filters.
 Defaults to `document.body`;

 ### Events